Tendril: Evolution and species

 Climbing habits in plants support themselves to reach the canopy in order to receive more sunlight resources and increase the diversification in flowering plants.
-Tendril is a plant organ that is derived from various morphological structures such as stems, leaves and inflorescences.
-Even though climbing habits are involved in the angiosperms, gymnosperms, and fern, tendrils are often shown in angiosperms and little in fern.
-Based on their molecular basis of tendril development, studies showed that tendrils helical growth performance is not correlated with ontogenetic origin, instead, there are multiple ontogenetic origins.
-17 types tendrils have been identified by their ontogenetic origins and growth pattern, and each type of tendrils can be involved more than once within angiosperms.
-Common fruits and vegetables that have of tendrils includes watermelon (Citrullus lanatus)'s derived from modified stem, pea (Pisum sativum)'s derived from modified terminal leaflets and common grape vine (Vitis vinifera)'s is modified from whole inflorescence.
+Tendrils are a plant organ that is derived from various morphological structures such as stems, leaves and inflorescences.
+Even though climbing habits are involved in the angiosperms, gymnosperms, and ferns, tendrils are often shown in angiosperms and little in ferns.
+Based on their molecular basis of tendril development, studies showed that tendrils' helical growth performance is not correlated with ontogenetic origin, instead, there are multiple ontogenetic origins.
+17 types of tendrils have been identified by their ontogenetic origins and growth pattern, and each type of tendril can be involved more than once within angiosperms.
+Common fruits and vegetables that have tendrils includes watermelon (Citrullus lanatus)'s derived from modified stem, pea (Pisum sativum)'s derived from modified terminal leaflets and common grape vine (Vitis vinifera)'s is modified from whole inflorescence.

 Coiling mechanism

 Circumnutation

 The mechanism of tendril coiling begins with circumnutation of the tendril in which it is moving and growing in a circular oscillatory pattern around its axis.
 Circumnutation is often defined as the first main movement of the tendril, and it serves the purpose of increasing the chance that the plant will come in contact with a support system (physical structure for the tendril to coil around).
 In a 2019 study done by Guerra et al., it was shown that without a support stimulus, in this case a stake in the ground, the tendrils will circumnutate towards a light stimulus.
 After many attempts to reach a support structure, the tendril will eventually fall to the ground.
-However, it was found that when a support stimulus is present, the tendril’s circumnutation oscillation occurs in the direction of the support stimulus.
+However, it was found that when a support stimulus is present, the tendril's circumnutation oscillation occurs in the direction of the support stimulus.
 Therefore, it was concluded that tendrils are able to change the direction of their circumnutation based on the presence of a support stimulus.
-It is important to note that the process of circumnutation in plants is not unique to tendril plants, as almost all plant species show circumnutation behaviors.
+The process of circumnutation in plants is not unique to tendril plants, as almost all plant species show circumnutation behaviors.